-(b) Statutory references.
-Statutory references should identify with specificity the sections and subsections referenced.
+Statutory references.
+Statutory references should identify with (b) specificity the sections and subsections referenced.
 Citations should be to the relevant official statutory code (e.g., the U.S. Code) and should not merely reference the popular name of an act.

-(c) Citations to Other Sources.
-Citations to treatises, manuals, and other materials should include the volume, section, and relevant pages.
+Citations to Other Sources.
+Citations to treatises, manuals, and (c) other materials should include the volume, section, and relevant pages.
 Attach copies if these materials are not accessible on Westlaw, especially for historical materials (e.g., older legislative history).

-H.

-MOTIONS - SPECIFIC REQUIREMENTS
+H. MOTIONS - SPECIFIC REQUIREMENTS

-1. Motions Pursuant to Federal Rule of Civil Procedure 12: Many motions to dismiss or strike can be avoided if the parties confer in good faith as required by Local Rule 7-3, especially for perceived defects in a complaint, answer, or counterclaim that can be corrected by amendment.
+Motions Pursuant to Federal Rule of Civil Procedure 12: Many 1 motions to dismiss or strike can be avoided if the parties confer in good faith as 2 required by Local Rule 7-3, especially for perceived defects in a complaint, answer, 3 4 or counterclaim that can be corrected by amendment.
 See Polich v.
 Burlington N., Inc., 942 F.2d 1467, 1472 (9th Cir.
-1991) (noting that where a motion to dismiss is granted, a district court should grant leave to amend unless it is clear the complaint cannot be saved by amendment).
-Moreover, a party has the right to amend the complaint "once as a matter of course no later than (A) 21 days after serving it, or (B) if the pleading is one to which a responsive pleading is required, 21 days after service of a responsive pleading or 21 days after service of a motion under Rule 12(b), (e), or (f), whichever is earlier."
+1991) (noting that where a motion to dismiss is 5 6 granted, a district court should grant leave to amend unless it is clear the complaint cannot be saved by amendment).
+Moreover, a party has the right to amend the 7 8 complaint "once as a matter of course at any time before a responsive pleading is 9 served."
 Fed.
 R. Civ.
 P. 15(a).
-Further, the Federal Rules of Civil Procedure provide that leave to amend should be "freely given when justice so requires."
+Even after a complaint has been amended or a responsive pleading has been served, the Federal Rules of Civil Procedure provide 10 that leave to amend should be "freely given when justice so requires."
 Fed.
 R. Civ.
-P. 15(a).
+11 12 P. 15(a).
 Indeed, the Ninth Circuit requires that this policy favoring amendment be applied with "extreme liberality."
 Morongo Band of Mission Indians v.
-Rose, 893 F.2d

-1074, 1079 (9th Cir.
+Rose, 893 13 F.2d 1074, 1079 (9th Cir.
 1990).
-Consequently, parties should carefully consider and weigh an opponent's contentions as to the deficiencies in a pleading to determine if an amendment would cure the defects.
-The moving party, in turn, should agree to any amendment that would cure the defect.

-2. Motions to Amend: In addition to the requirements of Local Rule 15-1, all motions to amend pleadings shall: (1) state the effect of the amendment; (2) be serially numbered to differentiate the amendment from previous amendments; and (3) state the page and line number(s) and wording of any proposed change or addition of material.
-Counsel shall electronically file a "Notice of Lodging" attaching the proposed amended pleading as a document separate from the motion, as well as a "redlined" version of the proposed amended pleading identifying all additions and deletions of material as an appendix to the moving papers.
+Consequently, parties should carefully consider 14 and weigh an opponent's contentions as to the deficiencies in a pleading to determine 15 if an amendment would cure the defects.
+The moving party, in turn, should agree to 16 17 any amendment that would cure the defect.
+Motions to Amend: In addition to the requirements of Local Rule 15-18 2.
+19 1, all motions to amend pleadings shall: (1) state the effect of the amendment; (2) be 20 serially numbered to differentiate the amendment from previous amendments; and (3) state the page and line number(s) and wording of any proposed change or 21 addition of material.
+Counsel shall electronically file a "Notice of Lodging" 22 23 attaching the proposed amended pleading as a document separate from the motion, 24 as well as a "redlined" version of the proposed amended pleading identifying all 25 additions and deletions of material as an appendix to the moving papers.
+26 27 28

 3. Motions and Stipulations to Continue.
 Continuances are granted only on a showing of good cause.
-Requests for continuances must be made sufficiently in advance of the date to be continued and by motion or stipulation, along with a proposed order.
+Requests for continuances must be made before the date to be continued and by motion or stipulation, along with a proposed order.
 Motions and stipulations must be accompanied by a detailed declaration setting forth the specific reasons for the requested continuance.
 The declaration also should state whether there have been any previous requests for continuances; whether these requests were granted or denied by the Court; what efforts were made to meet the existing deadline; and what, if any, prejudice would result if the request is denied.
 Stipulations extending dates set by this Court are not effective unless approved by the Court.
 Continuances will not be granted routinely.

 4. Motions In Limine: Motions in limine shall be noticed for hearing not later than four (4) weeks before the Final Pretrial Conference date.
-Unless leave of Court is granted, each party is limited to five motions in limine.